makerdao/community/governance/votes/Executive vote - April 18, 2024.md

 This will have the following net results:

-- The PSM_PAX_A Debt Debt Ceiling remains at 0 DAI after the transaction has been executed.
+- The PSM_PAX_A Debt Ceiling remains at 0 DAI after the transaction has been executed.
 - Dai generated from PSM_PAX_A increases by **84,211.27 DAI**.
 - USDP balance of MCD_JOIN_PSM_PAX_A increases by **84,211.27 USDP**.
 - USDP balance of PSM_PAX_A_INPUT_CONDUIT_JAR decreases to **0 USDP**.